 The Campbell Learning Resources Center is the focal point of the campus.
-This two-story building contains classrooms, faculty offices and the necessary space to house library facilities for a collection of more than 46,000 volumes and more than 300 current subscriptions, as well as electronic access to thousands of magazines and journals.
+This two-story building contains classrooms, faculty offices and the necessary space to house library facilities for a collection of more than 50,000 volumes, 143 periodical subscriptions, as well as electronic access to 60 databases.